kaimallea/isMobile/README.md

 I had a specific requirement for a project when I created this:

-**`- Redirect all iPhones, Android phones, and seven inch devices to the mobile site.`**
+**`- Redirect all iPhones, iPods, Android phones, and seven inch devices to the mobile site.`**

 I couldn't do detection on the back-end, because the entire site is cached and served by Akamai; so I had to do the detection client-side.

-I tried to keep the script small (**456 bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
+I tried to keep the script small (**499 bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
 In the case of mobile redirection, I don't mind so much, because I want to start the redirect as soon as possible, before the device has a chance to start downloading and rendering stuff.
 For everything else, this script should just execute fast, so the browser can quickly get back to downloading and rendering.

 ## Example Usage